tbaranes/SumChallenge/README.md

 FriendsPictureQuiz's code, available on the Apple store... until when?

 Small application developed and released in 2014.
-The application has been developped for iOS7/8, and has never been tester on the last iOS versions.
+The application has been developped for iOS7/8, and has never been tested on the last iOS versions.

-Feel free to use the code if necessary!

 ### What is it?